ontimize/docs/docs/basics/basics_autoconfigurators.md

 |--|--|--|
 | engine |s3 | Indicates that the implementation that handles documents via the Amazon AWS S3 service API will be used. |

+The configuration of DMS system is done by setting up the application for that system.
+To see the configuration, check [this link]({{ base_path }}/systems/sdms/).

 **Example**
 ```yaml
 ontimize: